The Atomic Theory | General Chemistry 1

 Cation vs. anion:

-The loss of an electron in an atom or molecule yields a cation, an ion with a net positive charge, while the gain of an electron yields an anion, an ion with a net negative charge
+• The gain of an electron by an atom or molecule leads to the formation of an anion, which carries a net negative charge.

 The atomic number of sodium Na is Z = 11 ⇒ 11 protons